 In 90% of boys with hypospadias the urinary opening is on or near the head of the penis.
 Most have only partial foreskin development, but occasionally there is a normal foreskin (see next section).
 The penis may appear to be bent downwards or twisted to the side.
 Surgery is recommended in most, but not all, patients.
 Reconstructive surgery includes straightening any curvature, placing the urinary opening in the normal location, and performing circumcision or reconstructing the foreskin to look normal.

-These 3 pictures all show variations of distal hypospadias, with the arrows showing the urinary opening below the normal location.
+These 3 pictures all show distal hypospadias, with the urinary opening below the normal location.

 The most common way used around the world to fix distal hypospadias is the TIP repair, which is more commonly known as the “Snodgrass repair”.
 We have 95% success correcting distal hypospadias.